-With a growing Baby Boomer population and obesity problem in America, knee replacements have been on a significant rise over the last two decades.
+With a growing Baby Boomer population and obesity problem in America, knee replacements have been significantly rising over the last two decades.
 In fact, joint replacement in this country has become a $7 billion industry.

 Understanding the Risks of HVC Bone Cement

 Another potential problem with knee replacements is the use of HVC bone cement.
 This is an epoxy cement used by surgeons to attach the components of a knee implant to a patient’s bone during a total knee replacement.
-HVC stands for high-viscosity cement, which has shorter mixing and waiting times than lower viscosity cement.
+HVC stands for high-viscosity cement, which has shorter mixing and waiting times than lower-viscosity cement.

 While HVC is less time-consuming and more convenient than other options, there is growing evidence that it does not produce as dependable of a bond as its alternatives.
-Even when used with a high-quality well-performing implant, adverse results can occur.
+Even when used with a high-quality, well-performing implant, adverse results can occur.

 - Implant loosening and debonding